The LSAT writing sample exercise takes only 35 minutes and is administered once you complete the regular four sections of the test.

 Tip 8 – What are the sample questions (writing prompts) you might get?

 The writing prompts can be quite long and take up to 200 words.
-First, you’ll get an overview of the situation, then you’ll be given a choice between two options, and finally, you’ll receive a good amount of supporting facts and information which you can use to make up your mind.
+First, you’ll get an overview of the situation, then you’ll be given a choice between two options, and finally, you’ll receive a good amount of supporting facts and information which you can use to decide.

 In the end, there’s no real “topic” you need to write about.
 Rather, it’s an evaluation of a scenario and arguing for one decision or the other.